-Since then I have taken 1 year of voluntary work in Germany, internship at Danish Parliament, 1 semester in University of Alaska Fairbanks and 1 semester in the University of Akureyri, Iceland.
-I have also taken summer schools in Vilnius, Lithuania and Columbia University, New York and been participating in Inuit Circumpolar Councils Capacity building course for Inuit and Saami youth, which was a 3 year project to learn about indigenous rights and Arctic policies.
-During the course, I had the opportunity to participate in Arctic Council SDWG and SAO meetings, United Nations Permanent Forum on Indigenous Issues in New York and Expert Mechanism on the Rights of Indigenous Peoples in Geneva, Switzerland.
+Through education my world started to expand: first going to high school in Aasiaat, 1400 km south from Qaanaaq, and then another 600 km south to the University of Greenland in Nuuk.
+Since then I have completed one year of voluntary work in Germany, an internship in the Danish Parliament in Copenhagen, one semester in the University of Alaska Fairbanks and one in the University of Akureyri in Iceland, and summer schools in Lithuania and Columbia University, New York.
+I’ve also participated in Inuit Circumpolar Council’s (ICC) capacity-building course for Inuit and Sámi youth – a three-year project to learn about indigenous rights and Arctic policies – during which I had the chance to participate in meetings of the Arctic Council, the United Nations Permanent Forum on Indigenous Issues in New York, and the Expert Mechanism on the Rights of Indigenous Peoples in Geneva, Switzerland.

 UArctic’s north2north program gave me the opportunity to reconnect with brothers and sisters across the Arctic.
 We Inuit live in four different countries and don’t have much connection with each other in everyday life.
 It had been a dream of mine to visit other Inuit homelands and other indigenous peoples since I was a child, so I was grateful for the opportunity to do a one-semester exchange at the University of Alaska Fairbanks.

 What surprised me was that in my program all the professors, except for one, were natives.
 In Greenland I’ve only had one native Greenlandic professor during my whole university education, even though compared to other indigenous homelands we are the majority in our country.
 This gave me an opportunity to actually get

 insight from an indigenous academic perspective.
 As an Arctic indigenous citizen and social science student, the most important thing is to look at things from different points of view.